BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_3_Setting_Up_Your_Wallet.md

 ## Optional: View Your Private Keys

-Sometimes, you might want to actually look at the private keys associated with your addresses.
+Sometimes, you might want to actually look at the private keys associated with your Bitcoin addresses.
 Perhaps you want to be able to sign a message or spend bitcoins from a different machine.
 Perhaps you just want to back up certain important private keys.

 To look at _all_ the keys in your wallet, type `bitcoin-cli dumpwallet mywallet.txt`.
 This will create a mywallet.txt file in ~/.bitcoin/testnet3 with a long list of private keys, addresses, and other information.
 Mind you, you'd never want to put this data out in a plain text file on a Bitcoin setup with real funds!